DATA-690-SPRING-2022/World_Development_Explorer/wdx_analysis.md

 Agriculture provides the largest share of food supplies and ensures a critical number of ecosystem services all over the world.
 Though all the countries are rich in producing food, there are also some insecuirities/scarcity of food in the population.
 This report explains the detail analysis of food production, agricultural land area, food insecurities in people and their undernourishment among the three countries over the period of 8 years (2010-2018).
 ### Analysis and Strategy:
-Countries considered:India, USA, Thailand. <br/>
+Countries considered: India, USA, Thailand. <br/>
 Time Span: 2010 - 2018 <br/>
 Data Source: http://www.worlddev.xyz <br/>
 Indicators: